Sea Urchin Harvest offers the freshest and tastiest Sea Urchin Uni in Australia!

 Sea Urchins are a loved delicacy in many areas around the world.
 Sea urchin, or uni as it’s commonly known by its Japanese name, can be eaten in a variety of presentations, including as part of a sushi meal and as a flavoursome addition to pasta dishes.
 There is no better way to enjoy the buttery flavour and slimy texture of uni, however, than straight out of the shell.

-Should you ever find yourself near the Mediterranean Sea, here are some great tips for diving for sea urchins, and how to enjoy your freshly caught meal.
+Sea Urchin Harvest offers some great tips for diving for sea urchins, and how to enjoy your freshly caught meal.

 1. With uni, there is no uniform

 There are over 700 known species of sea urchin worldwide.
-The two most common types in the Mediterranean are Paracentrotus lividus and Arbacia lixula.
-Yeah, that’s gibberish to us too!

 2. It’s not as hard as you think